-Insights into the pathophysiology and risk of clinical events in vascular disease using imaging, mathematics and engineering.
+Insights into the pathophysiology and risk of clinical events in vascular disease using imaging, AI, mathematics and engineering.

 In atherosclerosis, inflammation, neovascularisation, hypoxia and calcification are drivers of plaque destabilisation and clinical events such as myocardial infarction and stroke.
 Conventional x-ray angiography does not provide information about the extent of these processes in the arterial wall, and as a consequence is a poor predictor of future events.